-The other day I was at the beach and I was sitting with this guy and this new couple and we laughed about something and this new couple walked off smiling at each other and I was smiling at them because even though this guy is best friends with the man who lil’ bit sorta raped me and even though he blamed me for it, I actually like quite a lot about him and believe he deserves this beautiful new girl he is finally with.
+The other day I was at the beach and I was sitting with this guy and this new couple and we laughed about something and this new couple walked off smiling at each other and I was smiling at them because even though this guy is best friends with the 47 year old man who Brock Turnered me and even though he blamed me for it, I actually like quite a lot about him and believe he deserves this beautiful new girl he is finally with.
 I was legitimately just thinking “Wow, sure is great to be me when I see this guy like this and it makes me feel affirmative and happy and whole and I want to know this girl more because I can tell she is actually cool” when this other chick who I know doesn’t have much respect for me sort of slowly dances by and says to us, “Isn’t it nice to see people so happy?
 You know,” and she looks at us, “some people don’t like to see other people happy.
 Isn’t that weird?”

 No bad days!

 People like me don’t have that luxury, but you know what?
 I’ve never wanted living only with what we usually call positive feelings to be my end all goal in life.
 I’ve always felt that that positive insistence is just also sort of a lie.
 And kinda a mean lie at times.
 As my favorite comedian said, “Oh, that’s so nice of you, you go up to people in wheelchairs dancing?
 ‘Look what I can do!'”

 Bliss is my inherent baseline but that doesn’t mean I shove the clouds away when they start rolling in.

 The other day, or yesterday actually, I was packing up the van with a mother I deeply admire and I said “It’s a perfect day for the beach,” without really thinking about it because I was happy it was chilly and a little windy and threatening rain.
 Her face did a funny flash and then she smiled because she knew what I meant.